ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 In the educational sciences, gathering data (e.g., interviews, questionnaires, etc.) is costly.
 This in turn leads to such data collection to be rather infrequently (e.g., only before and after an intervention).
 Additionally, traditional data sources like exams, long questionnaires, interviews, etc. place an emphasis on the learning *outcomes*, rather than the learning *process*.
 This leads to using a lot "gut feeling" during the learning processes in everyday educational practice (and policy).
 This also means that, once the outcomes are gathered after the fact, little can be done to support or help the students that provided the data.

 In contrast, if people use digital tools for learning, machines can automatically gather **detailed, ongoing data about the learning process**, e.g., from platform logs (actions, clicks, taps), intermediate artifacts (think, GoogleDocs and its revision history).
 Such data can give a greater insight into the learning process and how the final outcomes are reached.
-Moreover, machines can even analyze the (large volumen of) data for us, using big data techniques, machine learning, and datamining, therefore providing **faster insights**.
+Moreover, machines can even analyze the (large volume of) data for us, using big data techniques, machine learning, and data mining, therefore providing **faster insights**.

 Even in cases where learners do not use technology for learning, we can apply learning analytics to the physical world through sensors (e.g., cameras, microphones, eye-trackers, movement trackers, etc.), which can then be analyzed using what has been termed "multimodal learning analytics", an emergent sub-field of LA[^blikstein][^dimitri].